MattFerraro/devsite/nextjs-blog/posts/cnc-router.md

 A Spoilboard is a single sheet of dimensionally stable material, usually MDF, that you can fix your work to directly.
 You can screw, nail, or clamp the work piece directly onto the spoilboard to create a rigid connection.
 This does some damage to the spoilboard, but MDF is so cheap that you just use it until it the damage is starting to get in your way, then you make a new spoilboard.
 Another technique is to deliberately use a thicker spoilboard than you need at first, then instead of replacing the entire MDF sheet you can just use the CNC router to take a layer off the top, giving you a freshly flattened surface to work on.

 The main idea behind a spoilboard is that it wears out and you replace it.
-Some people cut their spoil board into many thin slats so that they only need to replace a few if only a few are damaged.
-Some people fashion a cutting surface out of many small squares of MDF so they only have to replace the individual tiles that are damaged.
+Some people cut their spoil board into many thin [strips](https://www.festoolownersgroup.com/member-projects/new-cnc-spoilboard/) so that they only need to replace a few if only a few are damaged.
+Some people fashion a cutting surface out of many small [tiles](https://www.routerforums.com/threads/cnc-table-setups.135951/#lg=thread-135951&slide=11) of MDF so they only have to replace the individual tiles that are damaged.
 These are all considered spoilboard, just different approaches.

 The biggest advantage of directly fixing your work piece to spoilboard is that you have no extra work holding hardware to worry about accidentally crashing your spindle into.